 It is not a legal obligation to display L-plates on the vehicle.

 Learner licences are issued for different types of vehicles:

-Applicants must be at least 17 years of age for a Code 1 or Code 2 licence and at least 18 years of age for Code 3 learner's licence.
-It is possible to apply for a Code 1 learner's licence to drive a motorcycle at 16 years as long as the motorcycle is 125 cc or less.
+Applicants must be at least 16 years of age for a Code 1 (18 if the motorcycle engine exceeds 125 cc), 17 for Code 2 licence and at least 18 years of age for Code 3 learner's licence.

 Learner licences are valid for 24 months.
 Code 2 and Code 3 learner drivers must be accompanied by a fully licenced driver at all times.